Back to: LINQ Tutorial For Beginners and Professionals

 In this article, I will discuss the LINQ OrderByDescending Method in C# with Examples.
 Please read our previous article discussing the LINQ OrderBy Method in C# with Examples.
 As part of this article, we will discuss the following pointers related to the LINQ OrderByDescending method.

-- What is the Linq OrderByDescending Method in C#?
+- What is the LINQ OrderByDescending Method in C#?

 - Example of OrderByDescending Method using both Method and Query Syntax.